AT&T Postmaster Website

 If you are reporting a complaint about a violation of the AT&T Acceptable Use Policy, please send all pertinent information to email@example.com.

-If you are reporting harassment (threats of bodily harm or damage to property), please send an e-mail to email@example.com. with the subject line "Harassment" and include full message headers, firewall logs,and any other pertinent details in the body of the e-mail.
+If you are reporting harassment (threats of bodily harm or damage to property), please send an email to firstname.lastname@example.org with the subject line "Harassment," and include full message headers, firewall logs, and any other pertinent details in the body of the email.
 If you are reporting harassment that suggests threats of bodily harm or damage to property, please take steps to protect yourself and your property by reporting the harassment to your local law enforcement agency.
 We will investigate your complaint as quickly as possible and, should the need arise, we will fully cooperate with local law enforcement.